JetBrains/intellij-plugin-verifier/README.md

     The same as `--release-local-repository` but specifies the directory containing plugins built for the trunk IDE.

 ### Common Options

+`-verification-reports-dir (-vrd)`
+    The path to directory where verification reports will be saved.
+    By default, it is equal to `<current working dir>/verification-<timestamp>`.

 `-runtime-dir (-r)`
     The path to directory containing Java runtime jar.